John-A-Chen/CycloidialStudy/README.md

 ---

 ## What Is a Cycloidal Drive
 A cycloidal drive is a high-reduction, low-backlash gearbox that uses an eccentrically driven cycloid disc engaging with a ring of pins.
 Compared to conventional gear trains, cycloidal drives offer:
 - High torque density
 - Good shock load resistance
 - Low backlash
 - Compact packaging

-These characteristics make them well suited to robotics, automation, and precision motion systems.

 ---

 ## Repository Structure
 ```
+/App
+/CAD
 /Docs
-/CAD
 /Drawings

 ```